Clients often ask me what to wear for their family photo shoot.

 - Choose clothes that don’t overwhelm – this can be colour, pattern or style.
 The photos we are taking are not for a fashion spread in a magazine.
 We are creating family pieces of art, capturing the connection, the love, the relationships between your family.
 The photos are not about the clothes, they are about you, so we don’t want the clothes to be the stars.

 - Colour temperature and tones can be a good guide – Colours can be divided into different temperatures.
 Warm versus Cool.
 Warm colours such as red, yellow, and orange; evoke warmth because they remind us of things like the sun or fire.
 Cool colors — such as blue, green, and purple (violet); evoke a cool feeling because they remind us of things like water or grass.
-Tones can be bright and vibrant, subtle, pastels, darks, lights.
+Tones can be bright, vibrant, subtle, pastels, darks, or lights.
 Choosing clothing with similar colour temperatures and tones can help create a coherent colour story.
 Mixing in neutrals with a couple of colours makes sure you are not all matching.
-Neutrals such as beige, ivory, taupe, black, gray and shades of cream and white appear to be without color, but in many applications these hues often have undertones.
+Classic neutrals such as beige, ivory, taupe, black, gray and shades of cream and white appear to be without color, but in many applications these hues often have undertones.
 Be aware of these underlying tones as you match colours and clothes.
 You ultimately want to create a colour palette of between 2-4 colours, with some neutrals included in this palette.
 For example in the image above, the colour palette was something similar to this:

 - Dress to a similar dress code – This is one that I think is super important.
 Don’t put Mum in a beautiful lace dress with heels, and have Dad in a pair of boardies and thongs.
 Make sure you all look like you are going to the same event.
 And keep our location in mind – high heels at the beach are not very practical or comfortable!
+This is an occasion to dress up a little though.
+Even if we are shooting at the beach, swimmers and sarongs are not necessarily the look we are going for.
+This can be a good chance to dress your family in an elegant, sophisticated way, ensuring you are still staying true to your style.

 - Accessories are awesome – Changing outfits mid-session is a No-No for me.
 It disrupts the rhythm of the session, and it can alter a child’s mood dramatically.
 What was a happy and cooperative 4 year old one minute, can be very upset if he/she doesn’t want to put on the other outfit you brought with you or take off the one they are wearing now.
 But, you can easily add and remove accessories without too many problems.
 Hats, scarves, cardigans and jackets, headbands, jewellery and beanies are all great to use to change to look and feel of a portrait without needing much effort or causing too much disruption.
 Layers are the key.

 - Graphic t-shirts and large comic characters are best avoided – Clothing wrinkles, folds and is sometimes obscured by arms and heads in portraits.
 There is nothing worse than a cute quote on a t-shirt actually spelling out an obscene word because of an unfortunate fold in the top or a strange angle of the camera.
-So avoid graphics on t-shirts.
+So avoid graphics on t-shirts altogether.

 - Lace & subtle textures are a YES! – I love all things lace, texture, embroidery.
 Anything that adds a subtle detail to your clothing without overwhelming.
-I also love how classic lace is.
+I also love how classic and timeless lace is.

 - Classic & classy – if you are still not sure what your style is choose something classic, classy, something that won’t date.
 Soft pastels colours, a lace blouse or dress, a simple linen collared shirt.

 - Shoes can make or break an outfit – Make sure you are happy with the shoes your family members are wearing.
 They will be in the portraits, and they can really make or break a photo gallery.
-If you have someone’s shoes, you are not going to like the photos.
+If you hate someone’s shoes, you are not going to like the photos.

 - Rules are made to be broken – in the images above you can see how beautiful warm yellows pair with cool blues and denim colours.
 So mix and match, just don’t overwhelm your family members with too much or we won’t be able to see them for their clothes.